Thinkwise/docs/docs/indicium/installation.md

 ### 402 - Application not found

-If an application URL \(e.g., [https://server/indicium/api/myAppl](https://server/indicium/api/myAppl)\) gives the result “402 - Application not found” and you are certain that the URL is correct, please ensure that both the Database Pool User and the user that you are using to log in as have access to the application in IAM.
-Note that the Database Pool User also requires permissions on the database itself.
+If an application URL \(e.g., [https://server/indicium/api/myAppl](https://server/indicium/api/myAppl)\) gives the result “402 - Application not found”, and you are certain that the URL is correct, please ensure that the user that you are using to log in as has access to the application in IAM.

 ## Running Indicium in Development mode